asmaloney/ACT-R/extras/emma/readme.txt

 is a problem (no current model or EMMA is not enabled) it will return nil.

+Movement signal that can be monitored:

-The module will also generate a signal named "current-eye-location" when the eye position changes which will be passed two parameters indicating the new x and y coordinates respectively.
+The module will also generate a signal named "new-eye-location" when the eye position changes which will be passed three parameters indicating the new x, y, z coordinates respectively.

+History stream:

+There is a history stream that can be recorded called "emma-fixations" and the data it reports is a list of three element lists.
+The first element is the time in ms of the start of a fixation (when the eye stoped moving).
+The second element is the time in ms when a saccade to move from that fixation starts (determined by the end of preparation/start of initiation).
+The third element is a list of the x, y, and z position of the eye for the fixation.
+The list is in order by time of fixation with the first list being the fixation that was ongoing when the data recording started and the last is for the current fixation, which will have a second value of -1 if it is "ongoing" i.e. no saccade has started to end it.

+If recording is stopped the last fixation will have an end time set as the current time when it is stopped, and if it is started again there will be a new entry added even if the eye position is at the same point it was when it was stopped.